Some commonly asked questions by prospective members:

-There is an expectation that a member should attend as many Choir rehearsals as they possibly can - the Choir rehearses on Mondays and Fridays (7.30pm to 9.15pm) at the Worrall Independent Chapel.
-Towngate Road, Worrall, Sheffield.
-We do not expect attendance at every rehearsal, so don't be put off if you can only attend once a week, we won't turn you away.
+There is an expectation that a member should attend as many Choir rehearsals as they possibly can - the Choir rehearses on Mondays (7.30pm to 9.30pm) at the Hillsborough Arena, Middlewood Road, Hillsborough, Sheffield, S6 4HA.
+We do not expect attendance at every rehearsal, so don't be put off if you can't attend every week, we won't turn you away.

 WHAT IF I HAVE NEVER SUNG BEFORE?

 That is no problem - the chances are that you have sung in the bath and other such locations!
 Give our Musical Director the opportunity to train you and, provided you are not ‘tone deaf’, you will be an asset to the Choir.
 All that is asked of you is that you sing in tune and blend with those around you to enhance the unique sound, which is Worrall Male Voice Choir.

 You will not be expected to sight read music but it if you already have an interest in music it is likely you will follow the music more easily.
 You will receive tuition about reading music and soon will understand what all those black and white dots across the black lines mean.

 CAN I SING WITH ANOTHER CHOIR?